+Boils are skin infections that begin in an oil gland or hair follicle.
 Also known as skin abscesses, boils form as a result of a cut or break in the skin, which leads to a bacterial infection.
 They are characterized as a red, tender area with a painful, pus-filled center that can open spontaneously or by surgical incision.
-Some boils are caused by an ingrown hair.
-Others are caused by plugged-up sweat glands, such as some types of cystic acne.
-Anyone can get a boil.
-They grow quickly and are usually painful until they drain.
-However, left alone a boil will naturally come to a head and burst open, allowing the pus to drain and the skin to heal.
-People with weakened immune systems are more susceptible to boils than the general population.
+Some boils are caused by ingrown hairs, while others are caused by plugged-up sweat glands, like some types of cystic acne.
+In all cases, boils are caused by the rapid growth of bacteria under the skin, which can lead to growths.

 Types of Boils

-- Hidredenitis Suppurativa.
-These are multiple abscesses that form from blocked sweat glands in the armpits or groin areas.
+- Hidredenitis Suppurativa – These are multiple abscesses that form from blocked sweat glands in the armpits or groin areas.

 - Cystic Acne – These boils are situated more deeply into skin tissue than the more superficial forms of acne.
 It typically occurs among teenagers and typically requires medical treatment.

 The easiest way to identify the type of boil you have is to visit the dermatologist.
 With a thorough physical examination, a doctor can diagnose and treat the type of boils you have.
 Schedule a visit at our Mt.
 Vernon office today to figure out, once and for all, what that painful bump is.

 Boils respond well to home remedies.
 To promote healing, apply heat to the boil in the form of hot soaks or compresses.
 Keep the area clean, apply over-the-counter antibiotics and then cover with gauze.
 Do not puncture or squeeze the boil, as this can lead to further infection.
 If the boil treatment does not cause the growth to go away within two weeks, or is accompanied by a fever or is painful, contact your dermatologist.
 The doctor will clean, lance and drain the boil and prescribe an antibiotic to alleviate the infection.